DFW Property Management Pool Shrinking, Rental Marketing Growing

 “Unfortunately, the skills, knowledge and systems needed for selling real estate are very different than what is needed for property management,” said Don Lawby, President of Property Management Business Solutions, “Some agents found property management difficult, time consuming, and unrewarding, and their brokers found that the legal liability of property management can get expensive.”

-As Real Property Management DFW continues to grow, their goal is to increase the use of technology to provide higher levels of quality customer service, and raise the bar for property management firms.
-Real Property Management DFW has over 25 years of experience in the property management industry, and is a leader in the Dallas-Fort Worth Metroplex.
+As Specialized Property Management DFW continues to grow, their goal is to increase the use of technology to provide higher levels of quality customer service, and raise the bar for property management firms.
+Specialized Property Management DFW has over 25 years of experience in the property management industry, and is a leader in the Dallas-Fort Worth Metroplex.